Building Local Warning Networks for the Detection and Human Dimension of Ciguatera Fish Poisoning in Indonesian Communities

 • Fifth PST virtual meeting (April 25, 2022)

-Objectives: (1) to summarize Year 2 activities, (2) to review the current state of the FishGIS application and suggested improvements, and to discuss the Terms of Use and Privacy Policy of the application, (3) to reassess and modify, if needed, plans for the enhanced field sampling program in the Gili Island region, and (4) to initiate planning for a training and dissemination workshop in the Gili Islands region in early 2023.
+Objectives: (1) to summarize Year 2 activities, (2) to review the current state of the FishGIS application and suggested improvements, and to discuss the Terms of Use and Privacy Policy of the application, (3) to reassess and modify, if needed, plans for the enhanced field sampling program in Indonesia, and (4) to initiate planning for a training and dissemination workshop in the Gili Matra region in early 2023.

 • Fourth PST virtual meeting (September 15, 2021)

-Objectives: to discuss the development of the PDM and the PO, with emphasis on the expected inputs from the PST members and from our Indonesian colleagues and on the expected outcomes.
+Objective: to discuss the PDM and PO development, with emphasis on the inputs from the PST members and Indonesian colleagues, and on the anticipated outcomes.

 • Third PST virtual meeting [photo] (August 30, 2021)

-Objectives: (1) to discuss research ethics issues; (2) to review existing/available data on benthic HABs (bHAB) in Indonesia; and (3) to evaluate the developed PDM (ver1) and Plan of Operation (PO; ver1).
+Objectives: (1) to review existing data on benthic HABs in Indonesia, (2) to evaluate the developed PDM (ver.
+1) and Plan of Operation (PO; ver.
+1), and (3) to discuss research ethics issues.

 • Second PST virtual meeting [photo] (July 13, 2021)

-Objectives: (1) to review the updates in the FishGIS smartphone application; (2) to discuss the draft PDM and further steps in the development of this framework; and (3) to reassess, and modify if needed, the project implementation planning.
+Objectives: (1) to review the updates in the FishGIS smartphone application, (2) to discuss the draft PDM and further steps in the development of this framework, and (3) to reassess, and modify the project implementation planning.

 • First PST virtual meeting [photo] (March 9, 2021)

-Objectives: (1) to review the overall strategy and general directions for the project; (2) to consider and develop timelines for project activities and deliverables; (3) to determine the main elements of the Year 2 workplan; and (4) to initiate the development of a Project Design Matrix (PDM).
+Objectives: (1) to review the overall strategy and general directions for the project, (2) to create timelines for project activities and deliverables, (3) to determine the main elements of the Year 2 workplan, and (4) to initiate the development of a Project Design Matrix (PDM).

-• First Project Science Team (PST) meeting was planned in conjunction with the MSEAS-2020 Symposium, to be held from May 25–29, 2020, in Yokohama, Japan.
+• First Project Science Team (PST) meeting was planned in conjunction with the Second International MSEAS Symposium (expected to be held in Yokohama, Japan, in May 2020 and now moved to June 2024).
 The meeting was canceled due to the COVID-19 health risks.

 Ciguatera Indonesia field sampling program